 Figure~\ref{fig:prompt_sensitivity_range} shows that scenarios produce between 2.2 and 2.4 distinct outcomes on average across models, with maximum values reaching up to 5 outcomes in some cases.
-This indicates that different persona variants can lead to multiple distinct equilibria within the same scenario.
+Different persona variants produce multiple distinct equilibria within the same scenario.

-This variability is not driven by stochastic differences across models.
-A Kruskal-Wallis test shows no significant difference in variability across model families ($p=0.27$), indicating that all models exhibit similar levels of prompt sensitivity.
-Instead, the observed variation reflects systematic shifts induced by persona framing.
-Even when the underlying payoff structure is unchanged, different persona descriptions can lead agents to select different action profiles and equilibria.
-This reinforces the finding from the main experimental conditions that representational choices meaningfully influence behavior in multi-agent LLM systems.
+This variability reflects systematic shifts in persona framing, not stochastic differences across models.
+A Kruskal-Wallis test finds no significant difference in variability across model families ($p=0.27$): all models exhibit similar prompt sensitivity.
+With the payoff structure kept constant, different persona descriptions produce different action profiles and equilibria.
+The persona formulation shapes equilibrium selection independently of the payoff structure.